 A student writing a thesis should consult frequently with the director of the thesis committee.
 The director should offer timely and constructive written and oral commentary as the thesis proceeds, chapter by chapter or section by section.
 When the thesis director approves a draft of the entire thesis, it should be presented to the second reader.

-When the thesis has been approved by a thesis director and second reader, the thesis approval form must be signed and submitted to the Director of the MA in English and the Graduate Division of the College of Liberal Arts and Social Sciences.
-Theses may be approved either as Standard or With Distinction
+When the thesis has been approved by a thesis director and second reader, the student must complete the Final Requirements Confirmation form.
+Theses may be approved either as Standard or With Distinction.